openhwgroup/programs/program/Project Descriptions and Plans/CORE-V-MCU-UVM/mcu_uvm_project_concept.md

 > * JTAG
 > * CPI
 > * SDIO
-* Ability to simulate and synthesize in Xilinx Vivado

 ### Potential future enhancements
 * Ability to verify the embedded FPGA